gaverhae/blog/blog/content/md/posts/2021-08-08-cwafi-8-fast-registers.md

 This series has been all about writing interpreters, and so far we've been doing so from a statically compiled language.
-In the next part of this series, I'll show a possible advantage of writing interpreters in a dynamic language instead, where the host language interpreter is available at runtime.
+In the next part of this series, I'll show a technique that is only reasonably cheap when writing an interpreter within a dynamic language instead, where the host language interpreter is available at runtime.

 [series]: /tags/cheap%20interpreter
 [part 1]: /posts/2021-06-19-cwafi-1